Rosario – Islas Malvinas International Airport

 Rosario – Islas Malvinas International Airport (Aeropuerto Internacional de Rosario – Islas Malvinas) (IATA: ROS, ICAO: SAAR), formerly known as Fisherton International Airport, is located 13 km west-northwest from the center of Rosario, a city in the Santa Fe Province of Argentina.
-The airport covers an area of 550 ha and is operated by the Province of Santa Fe.
+The airport covers an area of 550 ha and is operated by the province of Santa Fe.

 The airport serves the Greater Rosario area and is served by Aerolíneas Argentinas and COPA.
-There are domestic flights within Argentina from Rosario to Buenos Aires, Córdoba, Salta, Puerto Iguazú, San Carlos de Bariloche, El Calafate, Mar del Plata (via Buenos Aires), Mendoza (vía Córdoba), Santa Fe (via Buenos Aires) and Villa Gesell (only in summer, via Buenos Aires), as well as international services to Panama.
+There are domestic flights within Argentina from Rosario to Buenos Aires, Córdoba, Salta, Puerto Iguazú, San Carlos de Bariloche, El Calafate, Mar del Plata (via Buenos Aires), Mendoza (vía Córdoba), Santa Fe (via Buenos Aires) and Villa Gesell (only in summer, via Buenos Aires), as well as international services to Panama and Rio de Janeiro.

 The airport is at an elevation of 26 m and the runway is 3000 × 60 m.
 A new terminal was constructed between 2003 and 2004, effectively making Rosario an international airport.

 During the first years of the 21st century the Rosario Airport lost a considerable volume of air traffic, even after being updated and expanded in 2003–2004.
 In 2005 there were only 1,807 flights, about 75% less than in 2000.
 Since 2013, however, it has been steadily growing in both traffic and connectivity.

 The airport's name reflects Argentina's claims of sovereignty over the Falkland Islands (Islas Malvinas in Spanish).